|EVESHAM BOWLING CLUB|

 A natural disaster overtook the Club in 1998 when Evesham was flooded, the green was under 12 feet of water, all the Club records were also under water and a remarkable job was carried out on both the green and the records to get them back to usable condition.

 The Club celebrated its centenary in 2007 with a match against the EBA President Peter Arnold in May 2007.
 However, only a few weeks later, during the summer floods of July 2007, the green was under 16 feet of water, but thanks to the support of other clubs in the area, particularly Barbourne (Worcester) for holding a fund raising gala, and Bredon and Broadway for the use of their greens, the Club was able to fulfil its fixtures and recover in time for the following season.

-In local competitions the Club has been successful in the Concorde, South Worcestershire Triples and Vale Mixed Triples Leagues and also won the Willersey Trophy in 2006.
-In the South Worcestershire Triples League, which has been running since 1981 the Club has won the title 16 times and is the only Club to have won it three years in succession.
-The Club currently has a mixed membership totalling approximately 60 and welcomes all ages and abilities.
+In local competitions the Club has been successful in the Concorde, South Worcestershire Triples, Vale Mixed Triples and Les Thomas Triples Leagues also won the Willersey Trophy in 2006.
+In the South Worcestershire Triples League, which has been running since 1981 the Club has won the title 16 times.
+The Club currently has a mixed membership totalling approximately 70 and welcomes all ages and abilities.